 - Practice questions are very memorization-based, so they won’t prepare you very well for the new format of the AP exam.

 This book does a good job of outlining a study plan for the test, so it might help you in structuring your prep time.
 Its coverage of AP Biology concepts is thorough, but it's not the easiest to study.
-It also has practice questions that don't reflect the nature of the revamped AP Biology exam.
-If you get this book, you'll definitely need to use other sources for additional practice questions to ensure you're getting the most out of your studying (the Sterling book in the first section could be a good place to start).
+If you get this book, you should use other sources for additional practice questions to ensure you're getting the most out of your studying (the Sterling book in the first section could be a good place to start).

 - Starts with a high-level overview of how to plan out your studying and how to use the book effectively, so it’s easy to follow.

 - The book walks you through the process of designing a study plan for your individual needs.

 - Extensive section on test-taking tips, including mnemonic devices that will come in handy during the exam.

 - Text in the content review section is broken up so that it’s easy to read and not too overwhelming - diagrams are plentiful.